RyanNgCT/ubuntu-hardening/README.md

 ## Installation and Dependencies
 * Ubuntu Server 20.04.1 (20.04 LTS)
-* requirements.txt (contains all pre-requisite packages and/or dependencies)--Work In Progress 🚧
+* [req.sh](https://github.com/RyanNgCT/ubuntu-hardening/blob/main/dependencies/req.sh) (contains all pre-requisite packages and/or dependencies): **WARNING** this was not tested by the author and a minimal and quick way to set up your environment, configuration is still required.
 * [Slides](https://docs.google.com/presentation/d/1L1b1AIIjt6Fb_5auAaVlQ-g5eTmZ9nfo9hBRdok8h78/edit?usp=sharing)

 ## Secure Checklist